 Blood Alcohol Content (BAC) over .05

 The Criminal Code of Canada makes it a criminal offence to operate a motor vehicle with a BAC of .08 or greater.
-If you are in BC however, driving with a BAC between .05 and .08, while not a criminal offence, still results in a consequence in the form of an Immediate Roadside Prohibition (IRP).
+If you are in BC however, driving with a BAC between .05 and .08, while not a criminal offence, still results in an Immediate Roadside Prohibition (IRP).

-A third offence can result in your license and car being taken for 30 days, a fine of $400, a mandatory Responsible Driver Program course, and enrollment in an ignition interlock program.
+You’re looking at a $400 fine for your third offence, license and car seized for 30 days, mandatory Responsible Driver Program course, and enrollment in an ignition interlock program.
+Punitive indeed.

 You need someone truly on your side.
 Why settle for less?